thoughtspot/thoughtspot.github.io/pages/admin/architecture/authentication.md

 restrictions on passwords, timeouts, failed logins, etc.

-Figure 4 shows each of
-the options and the items to consider for each.
+The table below shows each of the options and the items to consider for each.

 <table>